lucas-fern/obsidian-deeper-work-theme/README.md

 - Stacked panes support (with shadows)
 - Callout formatting with large titles and ruled lines (more similar to Obsidian 0.x.x)
 - The original [Deep Work](https://github.com/nikbrunner/obsidian-deep-work-theme) colour scheme
+- Designed for use with the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font (works with ligatures)